mbchristoff/transip-ddns/README.md

 ### Local webserver without static ip

-Edit "checkwan.php" and change the domains (you can add and delete them) and define a logfile.
+Edit "src/checkwan.php" and change the domains (you can add and delete them) and define a logfile.
 Make sure to note down the domains in fqdn format.
 ```
 ......................................................